Process for Submitting a Complaint Against a Certifying PA or PA-C Designee

 Attaining and maintaining physician assistant certification, as awarded by the National Commission on Certification of Physician Assistants (NCCPA), indicates that an individual has successfully met NCCPA eligibility requirements and other established criteria for certification by the NCCPA.

-Certification is not a guarantee of continuing competence, ethical behavior, or successful outcomes for individual patients.
-Nevertheless, NCCPA does expect Physician Assistant-Certified® (PA-C®) designees to uphold the principles outlined in the Code of Conduct for Certified and Certifying Physician Assistants and may take action when there is clear and convincing evidence that one or more of those principles have been violated.
+Certification is not a guarantee of initial or continuing competence, ethical behavior, or successful outcomes for individual patients.
+Nevertheless, NCCPA does expect certifying physician assistants and Physician Assistant-Certified® (PA-C®) designees to uphold the principles outlined in the Code of Conduct for Certified and Certifying Physician Assistants and may take action when there is clear and convincing evidence that one or more of those principles have been violated.

-- The complaint must also include the following statement:
+The complaint must also include the following statement:

+I authorize NCCPA to contact me regarding this complaint, if deemed necessary.
 I authorize NCCPA to release this complaint and all other supporting material I have provided or may provide in the future to the subject of the complaint, members of NCCPA's Board of Directors, attorneys and others as deemed appropriate by NCCPA or as required by law.

 The outcome of NCCPA's review of a complaint may or may not be made public.

 Please direct any questions to the NCCPA Review and Appeals Department at firstname.lastname@example.org or 678-417-8100.